The effects of temperature and rainfall anomalies on Mexican inflation: Data

 The terms $T_{i,t-1}^{*}(m) $ and $P_{i,t-1}^{*}(m) $ are known as time varying historical norms of temperature and precipitation, respectively.
-We set $m = 30$ to compute these quantities as proposed by \cite{arguez2012noaa} and used in \cite{vose2014improved} and \cite{kahn2021long}.
-Figure \ref{fig: TS_climate} shows the population-weighted temperature (panel~a) and precipitation (panel~b) for the seven Mexican regions.
+We set $m = 30$ to compute these quantities as proposed by \cite{arguez2012noaa} and used in \cite{vose2014improved} and \cite{kahn2021long}. \autoref{fig:TS_climate} shows the population-weighted temperature (panel~a) and precipitation (panel~b) for the seven Mexican regions.
 Panel~(a) shows a small positive trend for population-weighted temperature in some regions and seasonalities.
-Panel~(b) shows that the population-weighted precipitation time series exhibits seasonal patterns and no trends in all seven regions.
-Figure~\ref{fig:Regions_temp} shows the population-weighted temperature for Mexico and its seven regions.
-Figure~\ref{fig:Regions_temp} shows that the spring is the hottest seasons in Mexico (see panel (a)) and winter the coldest.
+Panel~(b) shows that the population-weighted precipitation time series exhibits seasonal patterns and no trends in all seven regions. \autoref{fig:Nation_dist}, \autoref{fig:Regions_temp}, and \autoref{fig:Regions_precip} show the population-weighted temperature and precipitation anomalies for Mexico and its seven regions: they show that the spring is the hottest season in Mexico and that autumn and winter are very similar, nonetheless, the winter is the season with the most extreme observations.
 The national summer temperature is bimodal because the hottest region differs among the regions.

-Figure \ref{fig:map_deviation} shows the distribution of inflation and the climate anomalies used in the analysis.
-Notice that the quarterly inflation level among regions is similar: the median of the period lies near one percent.
-Besides, regions such as the Northern Border and the North East have more extreme observations than the rest of the regions.
-Notice how the South has higher variance than the rest of the country.
-Regarding the distribution of climate anomalies, note that the Center South is the most extreme region, as it has the highest variance for both temperature and precipitation.
-Considering the temperature anomalies, it can be seen that, after the Center South, the Northern Border is the region with the highest dispersion of temperature anomalies.
-Figure \ref{fig:map_level} depicts the levels of population-weighted temperature and precipitation, while Figure \ref{fig: boxplots_nwclimate} shows the unweighted climate anomalies and levels.
+\autoref{tab:descriptive_stats} presents descriptive statistics for total real GDP per capita, headline inflation, and population-weighted temperature and precipitation anomalies ($\tilde{T}_{it}(m)$ and $\tilde{P}_{it}(m)$) across eight regions of Mexico.
+The statistics reveal substantial regional heterogeneity in economic performance and exposure to climate variability.

+In terms of economic output, Mexico City exhibits by far the highest mean real GDP per capita (366.44), more than double the national average (174.52), reflecting its role as the country's primary economic hub.
+The Center South has the lowest average output (114.66), indicating relatively lower regional development.
+In contrast, the Northern Border, North East, and North West show above-average income levels, consistent with their industrial and export-oriented economies.
+Notably, the dispersion of GDP per capita is highest in Mexico City (standard deviation: 30.33) and the Northern Border (22.63), while the South displays the lowest variability (6.82), suggesting greater economic stability over time.